Let It Bleed: Recording

 Although the Rolling Stones had begun the recording of "You Can't Always Get What You Want" in November 1968, before Beggars Banquet had been released, recording for Let It Bleed began in earnest in February 1969 and continued sporadically until early November.
 Brian Jones, the band's original leader and founder, had, over the course of the recording of the previous two albums, become increasingly detached from the group.
 Though present in the studio, he was frequently too intoxicated to contribute meaningfully, and after a motorcycle accident in May 1969, missed several recording sessions whilst recovering.
 Always a talented multi-instrumentalist, Jones had previously contributed extensively on guitar, forming an integral part of the dual-guitar sound that was central to the band's chemistry.
 He was fired from the band during the recording of Let It Bleed, having performed on only two tracks: playing autoharp on "You Got the Silver", and percussion on "Midnight Rambler".
 A month after being fired, Jones was found at the bottom of his swimming pool at his home.
-The coroner's report stated this was a drowning, later revised to "death by misadventure", however, theories soon emerged that he may have been killed by Frank Thorogood, a builder doing construction work on the property who had been having a fight with Jones.
-These theories have never been proved.
+The coroner's report stated this was a drowning, later revised to "death by misadventure".

 As with the previous album, most of the guitar parts were recorded instead by the band's other guitarist, Keith Richards, during the period of principal recording.
-Jones's replacement, Mick Taylor, appears on just two tracks, "Country Honk" and "Live with Me", having contributed some overdubs during the May 1969 London Olympic Studios recording sessions.
+Jones' replacement, Mick Taylor, appears on just two tracks, "Country Honk" and "Live with Me", having contributed some overdubs during the May 1969 London Olympic Studios recording sessions.
 He also appears on "Honky Tonk Women", a stand-alone single recorded during the Let It Bleed sessions.